rbvegas/StatiCSharp/README.md

     description: @"Description of your website",
     language: "en-US",
     sections: "posts, about",         // select which folders should be treated as sections
-    source: @"/path/to/myWebsite"     // path to the folder of your website );
+    source: @"/path/to/myWebsite"     // path to the folder of your website project );

 myAwesomeWebsite.Make();